Holography of Broken U(1) Symmetry: U(1) Breaking in the Holographic CFT

 \section{U(1) Breaking in the Holographic CFT}

-In this section we present some \CFT properties of our \AdS Abelian Higgs model.
+In this section we assume that the \AdSCFT conjecture applies to our \AdS Abelian Higgs model and compute some properties of the resulting holographic \CFT.
 For $\alpha\geq \frac{d}{2}$ the Higgs \vev does not deform the \AdS metric.
-We can thus rigorously apply \AdSCFT and identify the boundary effective action as the generating functional of a $d$-dimensional dual theory containing a conformal sector (\CFT).
+We can thus apply \AdSCFT and identify the boundary effective action as the generating functional of a $d$-dimensional dual theory containing a conformal sector (\CFT).

 We focus on two-point functions; these encode the information on conformal dimensions of the \CFT operators.
 We wish to understand the features encoded in the brane-to-brane propagator

 with $\alpha\geq \frac{d}{2}$ and $pR \ll 1$ in terms of a $d$-dimensional \CFT model with broken \UU. \AdSCFT is valid in the $pR \ll 1$ regime \cite{Aharony:1999ti}.